thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 ---

-### 1.5 Lab - Deploy the containers to the Kubernetes Cluster
+### 1.5 Hands-on tasks - Deploy the containers to the Kubernetes Cluster

 ### 1.5.1 Gain access to your cluster